utPLSQL/utPLSQL.github.io/resources.md

   Complete introduction to utPLSQL 3.0, covering installation, comprehensive example application, transaction challenges and even code coverage
 - <i class="fas fa-file-alt"></i> [Strongholds of Confidence: Self-Testing your Database](https://cleandatabase.wordpress.com/2017/10/26/strongholds-of-confidence-self-testing-your-database/) (by Samuel Nitsche)
   Plea to start creating meaningful, automated self-tests and why.
 Finishes with a concrete utPLSQL example
+- <i class="fas fa-file-alt"></i> [Test Driven Development in PLSQL with utPLSQL v3 – intro](http://www.oraclethoughts.com/uncategorized/test-driven-development-in-oracle-database-with-utplsql-v3-intro/) (by Jacek Gebal)
+  Addresses some major struggles of developers who start with unit-testing and also gives a brief intro into Test-Driven-Development

 #### Structuring Tests